 Healthy Acadia’s MDI FarmDrop brings community and local food economy back into the heart of downtown rural Maine.
 Customers enjoy the convenience of shopping from home, and with a quick stop downtown to pick up their orders, they avoid long waits, crowds, and the stress of meal-planning while at the grocery store.
 Farmers are benefited by minimal time spent off the farm and the security of a harvest-to-order operation.

-What sets FarmDrop apart from other farmers markets is its embedded 10% handling fee that supports Healthy Acadia’s Downeast Gleaning Initiative – a farm-based food collection and donation project that feeds people experiencing hunger with surplus nutritious produce.
+What sets FarmDrop apart from other farmers markets is its embedded 10% handling fee that supports Healthy Acadia’s Downeast Gleaning Initiative – a farm-based food collection and donation project that makes nutritious, local produce accessible to all people in our community.
 At minimal cost to the customer, this model brings more local food into the homes of individuals and families with limited food budgets.

 The website offers Saturday – Thursday online access to local fruits and vegetables, dairy, meat, bread, eggs and prepared food.

 Customers pick up their orders from 3-6pm on Fridays at Floret in Somesville.

 How is this service for you?